leon-do/foundry-multichain-deploy/README.md

 >
 > Only testnet multichain deployment is available.
 Mainnet deployment will be enabled soon!

-Provides `foundry` tooling for deploying contracts on multiple chains in a single ttransaction and providing identical address on each chain.
+Provides `foundry` tooling for deploying contracts on multiple chains in a single transaction and providing identical address on each chain.
 See
 [ChainSafe/hardhat-plugin-multichain-deploy]("https://github.com/ChainSafe/hardhat-plugin-multichain-deploy")